Cancer Genetic Counseling & Testing

 The gene mutations that cause breast cancer also boost the risk of ovarian cancer to 40 percent, as opposed to a 2 percent risk in the general population.
 "Five percent to 10 percent of women or men with breast cancer have a hereditary component," says Robert Resta, Swedish Cancer Institute’s Genetic Counselor, "and there are a half-dozen genes that can lead to breast cancer.
 We can test for these genes, if the tests are appropriate based on your family or medical history."

-For other types of cancer — such as prostate, lung, or leukemia - there are no reliable genetic markers at the present time, nor are there any reliable screening tests to detect the cancers at an early and treatable stage.
+For some types of cancer, there are no reliable genetic markers at the present time, nor are there any reliable screening tests to detect the cancers at an early and treatable stage.
 Research continues, however, with the goal of discovering more genetic markers and developing a new generation of screening tests.
 Because of ongoing genetic research, survivors of any kind of cancer may want to consider having their DNA banked.
 If you have had cancer and there are no current genetic markers, your family can use your DNA for testing when new genetic markers are identified in the future.
 DNA banking is one of the best gifts that you can give your children and grandchildren.
 This can help future generations accurately determine their cancer risk and take measures to reduce that risk.
 DNA banking, like testing, only involves a simple blood draw, and is relatively inexpensive.